 The Public Section of the Saskatchewan School Boards Association is comprised of 15 public school boards across the province responsible for the education of approximately 130,000 students.
 The Section is committed to the advancement of public education in Saskatchewan.

 The Public Section is committed to locally governed, universally accessible, high quality education supported by students, parents, the public and educational partners in Saskatchewan.
 The Public Section envisions inclusive public schools, open to all students, that are valued for providing an education that meets the challenges of a complex and changing world.

-The Public Section will be a voice of advocacy for public school divisions in Saskatchewan.
-The Public Section will serve as a venue for the sharing of ideas and resources and will convey to the Saskatchewan School Boards Association issues, problems and interests identified by the Section as priorities.
-The Public Section will continue to pursue the mandate of public education to ensure that funding for public education reflects the fundamental values of an inclusive, democratic society.
+The Public Section will be a leading advocate for public school divisions in Saskatchewan and will pursue the mandate of public education.
+The Public Section will strive to ensure that funding for public education reflects the fundamental values of an inclusive, democratic society.

 - to advocate on behalf of public education

 - to communicate the fundamental worth of public education in a democratic society